F-GRPO: Don't Let Your Policy Learn the Obvious and Forget the Rare: Preliminaries

 \subsection{Reinforcement Learning with Verifiable Rewards}

-We consider reinforcement learning with verifiable rewards (RLVR) for language model reasoning.
-Given a prompt $x$, the policy $\pi_\theta$ generates complete responses (trajectories).
+We consider RLVR for language model reasoning.
+Given a prompt $x$ from a distribution $D$, the policy $\pi_\theta$ generates complete responses (trajectories).
 We sample a group of $N$ i.i.d.\ rollouts $\{o_i\}_{i=1}^N \sim \pi_\theta(\cdot \mid x)$ and assign binary outcome rewards

 where $R_c > R_w$ (typically $R_c = 1$, $R_w \in \{0, -1\}$).
 We work with outcome-level rewards: the reward depends only on final correctness.